-- The importance of the organism(s) in the collection to NSF BIO-supported research community, and the relevance of the collection's usage to the goals of the Directorate for Biological Sciences.
+- The importance of the organism(s) in the collection to the research community supported by NSF's Directorate for Biological Sciences and the relevance of the collection's usage to the goals of NSF BIO.
 Collections of organisms whose principal users are NSF BIO-supported researchers will be given priority for support. - The breadth of usage of the collection by the potential user community.
-Both the types of use and numbers of users are considered to reflect the value of the collection to the research community - The uniqueness of the collection, both within and outside the US. - The active involvement of a scientifically-qualified collections manager with expertise in handling of the subjects of the collection. - The location of the collection in an active research environment. - The availability of all relevant information about the collection via the internet. - The participation of an active external advisory group whose membership includes current or potential users drawn from areas of research under the purview of the NSF Directorate for Biological Sciences.
-Such groups play an important role in advising managers of the collection on matters of policy and practice including, for example, user fees and acquisition policies - A long-term strategic plan for the collection facility support or disposition, including a financial plan for the long term maintenance of the collection.
+Both the types of use and numbers of users are considered to reflect the value of the collection to the research community. - The uniqueness of the collection, both within and outside the U.S. - The active involvement of a scientifically-qualified collections manager with expertise in handling of the subjects of the collection. - The availability of all relevant information about the collection via the internet. - The participation of an active external advisory group whose membership includes current or potential users drawn from areas of research under the purview of NSF BIO.
+Such groups play an important role in advising managers of the collection on matters of policy and practice including, for example, user fees and acquisition policies. - A long-term strategic plan for the collection facility support or disposition, including a financial plan for the long term maintenance of the collection.

 Competitive Area 3.
-Supplemental Funding to Transfer Ownership of Collections
+Transfer of Ownership of Collections

-Supplemental funding to existing awards may be requested to move valuable established collections to a new institutional home, or to consolidate or combine collections.
+Funding may be requested to move valuable established collections to a new institutional home or to consolidate or combine collections.
 Requests for moving or consolidating must include an explicit plan for the activity.